avalon60/OraTAPI/README.md

 ## Sample Generated Table API Packages:

-Here we see examples og TAPI packages, based on the `jobs` table, and using the `basic` and `logger` templates.
+Here we see examples of TAPI packages, based on the `jobs` table, and using the `basic` and `logger` templates.

 The `jobs` table: